joycexjiang/light-sound-memory-game/README.md

-# light-sound-memory-game
+# Memory Game

-this game will test your memory with both auditory and visual segments (codepath prework project)
+### Objective

-# Pre-work - *Memory Game*
+This game will test your memory with both auditory and visual segments (codepath prework project)

 **Memory Game** is a Light & Sound Memory game to apply for CodePath's SITE Program.